Two months ago, I had a three-hour conversation with my daughter which significantly changed both of our lives.

 One step, today!
 Be Courageous!
 There is relief in this release and this choice.

-Two months ago, I stepped firmly into courage and followed the truth of my heart simply because I felt it was for me to do and because of the release of relief offered me a new road despite knowing exactly why.
+Two months ago, I stepped firmly into courage and followed the truth of my heart simply because I felt it was for me to do and because the release of relief offered me a new road despite knowing exactly why.

 Courage and trust together reinforce personal choice.